 South American cocaine, China fentanyl and Eastern heroin/opium is what’s smuggled the most.
 So you can see why Mexico and its corruption has become the hub of drugs.
 Marijuana not so much because it is bulky and nowhere near as profitable.
 And with more states legalizing it, there is no real demand.

-However, the cartel can be most ruthless, threatening their human cargo, and in some cases, holding loved ones hostage if the innocent just wants to come in the U.S. if they do not carry drugs.
-Or they suddenly raise the price, forcing the innocent to carry drugs to pay for the trip.
-Some will give them money to become a mule, which is also very appealing; a bit of start-up money in exchange for a new life in the U.S. considering the trip to get to TJ has cost them everything they own.
-This money is usually a lot less (anywhere from several hundred to maybe a $1000) than what they will pay for a professional mule.
+However, the cartel can be most ruthless, threatening their human cargo, and in some cases, holding loved ones hostage if the innocent just want to come into the U.S. and they do not carry drugs.
+Or they can suddenly raise the price, forcing the innocent to carry drugs to pay for the trip.
+Some will give them money to become a mule, which is also very appealing; a bit of startup money in exchange for a new life in the U.S., considering the trip to get to TJ has cost them everything they own.
+This money is usually a lot less (anywhere from several hundred to maybe $1000) than what they will pay for a professional mule.
 A professional mule can make upwards to several thousand.

 WHAT ARE THE ODDS OF A SUCCESSFUL TRIP?

 Again, the short answer: No one really knows.
-U.S. Border Patrol estimates between 30-50% of the illegal foot traffic DOES NOT get caught.
+U.S. Border Patrol estimates between 30 to 50% of the illegal foot traffic DOES NOT get caught.
 The U.S. Border Patrol reported nearly 200,000 encounters with migrants along the U.S.-Mexico border in July 2020, the highest monthly total in more than two decades.
-In the year 2021, that has jumped up to record numbers.
+In the year 2021, that has jumped to record numbers.